weareact/iesmith-swiagent/README.md

 Username of an proxy user with sufficient privileges to CONNECT (see: `proxyhost`) to the server specified in `targethost`.

+Specified values will be ignored if `proxyhost` is not defined.

 Default value: `undef`

 #### `proxypw`

 Data type: String.

-Valid password for the user specified in `proxyuser`.
+Specified valid password for the user specified in `proxyuser`.

+Values will be ignored if `proxyhost` is not defined.

 Default value: `undef`